Higher Colleges of Technology

-The Higher Colleges of Technology (HCT) (كليّات التقنيّة العليا) is a public institute of technology with campuses and facilities throughout the United Arab Emirates.
+The Higher Colleges of Technology (HCT) (كليّات التقنيّة العليا) is a public institute of technology with 16 campuses and facilities throughout the United Arab Emirates.
 Founded in 1988 by Sheikh Nahyan bin Mubarak al-Nahyan, it is the largest applied higher educational institution in the country.

-During the 2019–2020 academic year, there were 14,246 female and 6,744 male students enrolled at 16 campuses and six academic divisions throughout the country.
-More than 67,000 UAE nationals are graduates of the institution.
+During the 2020–2021 academic year, there were 14,889 female and 7,333 male students enrolled at 16 campuses and six academic divisions throughout the country.
+More than 71,000 UAE nationals are graduates of the institution.

 The HCT has formal alliances with a number of international tertiary education and training institutions, and corporate partnerships with local and multinational companies.
 Some programs have international accreditation: for example, the HCT's Bachelor of Education degree was developed with, and is certified by the University of Melbourne.

+HCT is the first educational institution in the UAE to be named as an economic free zone, as declared in the Fifty-Year Charter of Sheikh Mohammed Bin Rashid Al Maktoum, UAE Prime Minister and ruler of Dubai.
+It is one of the first six higher education institutions in the world to receive accreditation from the Quality Assurance Agency (QAA), UK’s global leader in quality assurance for higher education.

 The CERT (Centre of Excellence for Applied Research and Training) is the commercial arm of the Higher Colleges of Technology, developing and providing education, training and applied technology for public and private sector clients, since 1996.

-The HCT Chancellor is H.E.
-Nasser Bin Thani Juma Al Hamli, UAE Minister of Human Resources & Emiratization.
-Dr Tayeb A. Kamali was appointed as the Vice Chancellor in June 2005.
+The HCT Chancellor is Abdulrahman Abdulmannan Al Awar, UAE Minister of Human Resources & Emiratization.
+Tayeb A. Kamali was appointed as the Vice Chancellor in June 2005.
 Mohammed Omran Al Shamsi was made President of the Higher Colleges in 2013, an appointment that carried Ministerial rank.
 On March 17, 2015 Abdullatif M. Al Shamsi was appointed as HCT Vice Chancellor, by Federal Decree.
-He is now the President & CEO of HCT.
+He was subsequently appointed to the role of HCT President & CEO.
+In September 2022, Faisal Al Ayyan was appointed as HCT President & CEO.

+HCT is accredited by the Commission for Academic Accreditation (CAA), the UAE Federal Government's quality assurance agency for higher education.

 History

-In 1985, H.E.
-Sheikh Nahayan Mabarak Al Nahayan, Chancellor of the United Arab Emirates University, made a commitment to establish a new system of post-secondary education for UAE Nationals that would stress the ideals of productivity, self-determination, and excellence.
+In 1985, Sheikh Nahayan Mabarak Al Nahayan, Chancellor of the United Arab Emirates University, made a commitment to establish a new system of post-secondary education for UAE Nationals that would stress the ideals of productivity, self-determination, and excellence.

 In 1988, Federal Law No 2 established the Higher Colleges of Technology (HCT).

 Campuses

+The Higher Colleges of Technology has 16 campuses across the UAE, with separate male and female campuses located in the cities of Al Ain, Abu Dhabi, Dubai, Fujairah, Madinat Zayed, Ras Al Khaimah, Ruwais and Sharjah.
+In August 2023, it opened a new campus in Baniyas, Abu Dhabi, replacing its campuses located in Abu Dhabi city.

 Ras Al Khaimah Women's campus

-Ras Al Khaimah Women's campus (RKW) has over 1800 students and offers a wide variety of business and technical courses for Emirati women in Ras Al Khaimah.
+Ras Al Khaimah Women's campus (RKW) has over 1,800 students and offers a wide variety of business and technical courses for Emirati women in Ras Al Khaimah.